 What to Serve with Quinoa Stuffed Peppers

 These classic stuffed peppers are a healthy and delicious weeknight meal.
-Pair this gluten free meal with these healthy and tasty sides:
+Pair this gluten free meal with healthy and tasty sides like these:

 Recipe FAQs

-Yes, almost all of the ingredients in these stuffed bell peppers are healthy.
-This recipe features lean ground turkey, quinoa, and veggies.
-The only ingredient that isn't super healthy is the feta cheese.
-If you want to make this recipe healthier, omit the feta.
+Yes, the ingredients in these stuffed bell peppers are healthy.
+This recipe features lean ground turkey, quinoa, feta, and veggies, like spinach and bell pepper.

 Stuffed peppers is a dish common in many cuisines, but the main countries of origin are Spain, Mexico, and in several Mediterranean countries.